nojair/clinickeys-agents/README.md

    npm test
    ```

-2. `functions/`
+2. `interfaces/`

-   This is for your Lambda functions and it uses the `core` package as a local dependency.
+   This is for your interfaces to expose lambda uris and api gateways and it uses the `core` package as a local dependency.

 3. `scripts/`